Total fertility rate: After 1950

 The chart shows that the decline in the TFR since the 1960s has occurred in every region of the world.
 The global TFR is projected to continue declining for the remainder of the century, and reach a below-replacement level of 1.8 by 2100.

+It has been argued that cultural and social factors are not sufficient to explain this global decrease, and that it is related to widespread environmental contamination and the effects of pollution on reproduction.

 In 2022, the global TFR was 2.3.
 Because the global fertility replacement rate for 2010–2015 was estimated to be 2.3, humanity has achieved or is approaching a significant milestone where the global fertility rate is equal to the global replacement rate.

 The global fertility rate may have fallen below the global replacement level of 2.2 children per woman as early as 2023.
 Numerous developing countries have experienced an accelerated fertility decline in the 2010s and early 2020s.
 The average fertility rate in countries such as Thailand or Chile approached the mark of one child per woman, which triggered concerns about the rapid aging of populations worldwide.